A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Related Work

 \section{Related Work}

-Attribute value extraction \citep{Nadeau2007ASO,bing2012unsupervised,putthividhya2011bootstrapped,probst2007semi,shinzato2013unsupervised,Roy2021AttributeVG,Wang2020LearningTE,Xu2019ScalingUO,Zheng2018OpenTagOA} has been a significant topic of study in the realm of E-Commerce, with a wealth of research targeting the extraction of product details from various modalities, including purely text-based methods \citep{Wang2020LearningTE,Xu2019ScalingUO} as well as those that incorporate images \citep{Zhu2020MultimodalJA,Khandelwal2023LargeSG,Wang2023MPKGACMP}.
+Attribute-value extraction \citep{Nadeau2007ASO,bing2012unsupervised,putthividhya2011bootstrapped,probst2007semi,shinzato2013unsupervised,Roy2021AttributeVG,Wang2020LearningTE,Xu2019ScalingUO,Zheng2018OpenTagOA} has been a significant topic of study in the realm of e-commerce, with a wealth of research targeting the extraction of product details from various modalities, including purely text-based methods \citep{Wang2020LearningTE,Xu2019ScalingUO} as well as those that incorporate images \citep{Zhu2020MultimodalJA,Khandelwal2023LargeSG,Wang2023MPKGACMP}.
 A common limitation of these methods is their assumption of high-quality training data, which fails in many real-world scenarios where the training data is created using distant supervision and hence potentially incomplete \citep{Shrimal2022NERMQMRCFN,Xu2019ScalingUO}.
-Some publicly available datasets like MAVE \citep{Yang2021MAVEAP} offer high-quality data (achieving over 98\% F1 score), but our work specifically addresses the more challenging case of partially-labeled settings, and therefore, we do not compare with them.
+Some publicly available datasets like MAVE \citep{Yang2021MAVEAP} offer high-quality data (achieving over 98\% F1-score), but our work specifically addresses the more challenging case of partially-labeled settings, where existing models struggle.

-Few works, such as \citet{Zhang2021QUEACOBT, Zheng2018OpenTagOA} focus on improving the training data quality in attribute-value extraction task but are severely limited to operating on a small number of attributes only.
+Few works, such as \citet{Zhang2021QUEACOBT, Zheng2018OpenTagOA} focus on improving the training data quality in attribute-value extraction tasks but are severely limited to operating on a small number of attributes only.
 For instance, \citet{Zhang2021QUEACOBT} rely on a subset of strongly-labeled data to train a teacher network which in turn creates training data for a student network.
 The requirement of having a strongly-labeled subset limits them to operate on 13 attributes. \citet{Zheng2018OpenTagOA} also relies on a small set of labeled instances to be used in an active learning setting to collect good examples for manual annotation.
 They apply the technique to only one attribute per dataset.
 In contrast, \shortname{} introduces a fundamentally new model design that can handle incomplete training data without requiring any completely labeled subsets.
 This allows the model to scale to tens of thousands of attributes.